tomWitkowski/Wedding-Tables-Optimizer/api/README.md

-API that aptimizes guest plan in tables
+API that optimizes guest plan in tables
+Build chiefly on FastAPI and Networkx